aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     }
 }

-// The `increment` action takes a value and passes it to the `Increment` command.
+// The `decrement` action takes a value and passes it to the `Decrement` command.
-// For simplicity sake, the fact key is hard codded in all our examples. action increment(v int) {
+// For simplicity sake, the fact key is hard coded in all our examples. action decrement(v int) {
-    publish Increment{
+    publish Decrement{
         key_a: 1,
         value: v,
     }
 }

-// `Decrement` is a on-graph command that will decrease our test count by the
+// `Decrement` is an on-graph command that will decrease our test count by the
 // value passed in.
 command Decrement {
     fields {